Deriving Laws for Developing Concurrent Programs in a Rely-Guarantee Style: Isabelle/HOL mechanisation

-A new contribution in this paper are the laws for reasoning about expressions under interference (\refsect{expr-laws}).
+A new contribution in this paper is a set of laws for reasoning about expressions under interference (\refsect{expressions}).
 These were also interesting from a mechanisation point of view.
-The syntax of expressions described in \refsect{expressions} is encoded as a standard (recursive) Isabelle datatype~\cite{BlanchetteIsabelleDatatypes} with four cases: constants, variable reference, unary expression and binary expression.
+The syntax of expressions described in \refsect{expressions} is encoded as a standard (inductive) Isabelle datatype~\cite{BlanchetteIsabelleDatatypes} with four cases: constants, variable reference, unary expression and binary expression.
 The unary expression and binary expression cases are recursive in that they themselves accept sub-expressions (see Figure~\ref{fig:isabelleexpressions}).
 To provide as much generality to the theory as possible, the unary operator (of the Isabelle function type ${'v} \Rightarrow {'v}$) and the binary operator (of type ${'v} \Rightarrow {'v} \Rightarrow {'v}$) within expressions are both parameters to the datatype.
 Moreover, the theory is polymorphic in the type of values in the expression (allowing the choice of value type to depend on the program refinement), and in the representation of the program state space (which becomes another locale parameter, in the form of a variable getter- and setter- function pair).
 There is a minimum requirement that the value universe contains values for \textsf{true} and \textsf{false} if using conditional or loop commands.
-This latter requirement is achieved by requiring the value type to implement an Isabelle type class that provides values for \textsf{true} and \textsf{false} if the theorems for conditionals are used.
+This latter requirement is achieved by requiring the value type to implement an Isabelle type class that provides values for \textsf{true} and \textsf{false}.

 \lstdefinelanguage{isabelle} { morekeywords={ datatype }, basicstyle={\itshape}, keywordstyle={\normalfont\bfseries}, escapeinside={(*}{*)}, sensitive=true, morecomment=[l]{//}, morecomment=[s]{/*}{*/} }